lmolkova/build-tools/semantic-conventions/src/tests/data/markdown/enum_int/expected.md

 |---|---|---|---|---|---|
 | `rpc.grpc.status_code` | int | The [numeric status code](https://github.com/grpc/grpc/blob/v1.33.2/doc/statuscodes.md) of the gRPC request. | `0`; `1`; `16` | `Required` | Experimental |

-`rpc.grpc.status_code` MUST be one of the following:
+`rpc.grpc.status_code` has the following list of well-known values.
+If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|